 SpaceX giant rocket explodes minutes after launch from Texas

-SOUTH PADRE ISLAND, Texas (AP) — SpaceX’s giant new rocket exploded minutes after blasting off Thursday on it first test flight and crashed into the Gulf of Mexico.
+SOUTH PADRE ISLAND, Texas (AP) — SpaceX’s giant new rocket exploded minutes after blasting off on its first test flight Thursday and crashed into the Gulf of Mexico.

 Elon Musk’s company was aiming to send the nearly 400-foot (120-meter) Starship rocket on a round-the-world trip from the southern tip of Texas, near the Mexican border.
 It carried no people or satellites.

-Images showed multiple engines weren’t working on the 33-engine rocket as it climbed from the launch pad, reaching as high as 24 miles (39 kilometers.)
+Images showed several of the 33 main engines were not firing as the rocket climbed from the launch pad, reaching as high as 24 miles (39 kilometers).
+There was no immediate word from SpaceX on how many engines failed to ignite or shut down prematurely.

-The flight plan had called for the booster to peel away from the spacecraft minutes after liftoff, but that didn’t happen.
-The rocket began to tumble and then exploded four minutes into the flight, plummeting into the gulf.
+The booster was supposed to peel away from the spacecraft three minutes after liftoff, but that didn’t happen.
+The rocket with the spacecraft still attached began to tumble and then exploded, plummeting into the gulf.

-After separating, the spacecraft was supposed to continue east and attempt to circle the world, before crashing into the Pacific near Hawaii.
+Once flying free, the spacecraft was meant to lap around the world, ending with a crash-landing in the Pacific near Hawaii.

 Throngs of spectators watched from South Padre Island, several miles away from the Boca Chica Beach launch site, which was off limits.
 As it lifted off, the crowd screamed: “Go, baby, go!”